-Some benefits of growing plants from seeds are that the plants will be much more hardy and resistant to disease, and it can save you a lot of money.
-Growing blueberries from seed is not too hard.
+One benefit of growing plants from seeds are that the plants will be much more hardy and resistant to disease, and it can save you a lot of money.
+Growing blueberries from seed is not too difficult, but it does require some patience and adequate preparation.
 The main concern will be to make sure you have the right soil pH in the location you want to grow your blueberries.
 Blueberry plants need acidic soil to thrive in or they won’t do well.
 You will need to get your soil to a pH of 4 to 4.5.
 You can buy soil testing kits at your local nursery or online: Soil pH tester, pH Control Kit.

 How to Grow Blueberries From Seed